HSV (TV station): Headquarters

 HSV's production studios and headquarters were originally located at the Dorcas Street Studios in South Melbourne.
-HSV remained there until March 2002 when news, current affairs and sport shows were moved to new headquarters at Docklands and the Dorcas Street Studios were closed.
-Docklands Studios Melbourne and Global Television (Australia) is home to HSV's studio facilities for the Seven Network's Melbourne-based entertainment, drama and reality programmes shows such as Dancing with the Stars (Australian TV series) and the quiz show The Chase Australia.
+HSV remained there until 10 March 2002 when news, current affairs and sport shows were moved to new headquarters at Docklands and the Dorcas Street Studios were closed.
+Docklands Studios Melbourne and Global Television is home to HSV's studio facilities for the Seven Network's Melbourne-based entertainment, drama and reality programmes shows such as Dancing with the Stars (Australian TV series) and the quiz show The Chase Australia.

-HSV's headquarters, known on-air as Broadcast Centre Melbourne or BCM, are located near the Marvel Stadium in Docklands.
+HSV's headquarters, known on-air as Broadcast Centre Melbourne or BCM, are located near the Docklands Stadium in Docklands.
 On 11 March 2002, the first Seven News Melbourne bulletin, presented by Peter Mitchell, was first broadcast from the new HSV building.
 The centre consists of three studios: a theatre studio, a production studio and a news studio that opens onto the newsroom.
 The building is used as the transmission control centre for Seven's owned-and-operated stations in Melbourne, Sydney, Brisbane, Adelaide, Perth and regional areas of Queensland.
 Approximately 200 full-time employees work in the building with an additional 100 part-timers.
 In 2005, the HSV building experienced a power failure that resulted in a blackout across the Seven Network, as well as all regional affiliates.

-The HSV studios produces Seven News Melbourne and are becoming the network's main play-out centre for sports broadcasting.
+The HSV studios produces Seven News Melbourne and was the main play-out centre for sports broadcasting.
 While broadcasting on air, national news programs often refer to HSV as 'News Centre', while 'Sports Central' (or 'Footy Central' for AFL broadcasts) is commonly used for sports programs.

+2019 saw the Seven Network move its main play-out centre to NPC Media in Sydney.

+After more than two decades at Docklands, HSV moved its headquarters and operations to Collins Street, Melbourne.
+The HSV building at Docklands closed on 11 May 2025 with HSV's staff to move into a newly constructed office tower located within the "Melbourne Quarter" development.

+After 24 years, the Seven News Melbourne bulletin concluded broadcast from the Broadcast Centre Melbourne on 11 May 2025 before moving to the Melbourne Quarter Tower, located on Collins Street starting from 12 May 2025.